PWD Bamenda: Stadium

 The team's official home ground is the 2500 capacity Bamenda Municipal Stadium undergoing some renovation works since 2013.
-Due to these works, PWD plays home games at the University Of Bamenda campus fields and YONG Sports Complexe at Mile 5 Nkwen-Bamenda.
+Due to these works, PWD plays home games at the University of Bamenda campus fields and YONG Sports Complexe at Mile 5 Nkwen-Bamenda.

+Supporters

+Some supporters of PWD Bamenda claim that the club represents the Anglophone Cameroonian population of the country.